-Under the Cayman Islands Companies Act (As Revised), the directors can file a winding-up petition on behalf of the company only if they have first obtained a resolution of shareholders (or without such resolution if the company's Articles of Association so permit).
-If a winding-up petition has been presented, it is also possible for the company to apply to the Grand Court for an order appointing provisional liquidators where the company is or is likely to become unable to pay its debts as and when they fall due and the company intends to present a compromise or arrangement to its creditors (i.e. a restructuring of the company's debts).
-In addition to Cayman Islands companies, the Grand Court has jurisdiction to make winding-up orders in respect of a foreign incorporated company that either has property located in the Cayman Islands, is carrying on business in the Cayman Islands, or is registered as a foreign company under Part IX of the Companies Act (2021 Revision).
+Under the Cayman Islands Companies Act (As Revised), the directors of a company incorporated from 31 August 2022 can file a winding-up petition or apply to appoint provisional liquidators on behalf of the company (unless such power is expressly removed or modified in the company's Articles of Association).
+For companies incorporated on or before 31 August 2022, the directors can file a winding-up petition on behalf of the company or apply to appoint provisional liquidators only if they have first obtained a resolution of shareholders (or without such resolution if the company's Articles of Association so permit).
+If a winding-up petition has been presented, it is also possible for the company to apply to the Grand Court for an order appointing provisional liquidators where the company is or is likely to become unable to pay its debts as and when they fall due.